Atharva1891/Food-Beverage-Industry-/README.md

 # Primary Insights (Sample Sections / Questions)
 Note: These insights can be derived from the survey responses
 ## 1. Demographic Insights (examples)
-a.
+--a.
 Who prefers energy drink more?  (male/female/non-binary?)
-b.
+--b.
 Which age group prefers energy drinks more?
-c.
+--c.
 Which type of marketing reaches the most Youth (15-30)?
 ## 2. Consumer Preferences:
 a.
 What are the preferred ingredients of energy drinks among respondents?
 b.
 What packaging preferences do respondents have for energy drinks?